friedelredward/AngularJS/intermediate/routingandServices/routingandServices.md

 set up routing
 use route parameters
 set up a default route
-use the $route service to read query strings use the $route service to reload pages set up a simple route using the templates property create custom properties on routes use the $location service to perform client site routing use the $location service to replace views without altering browser history use the $log service
+- use the $route service to read query strings use the $route service to reload pages
+- set up a simple route using the templates property to lead directly the html provided(no extermal file)
+- create custom properties on routes(__ANY NAME__ :pej: `data:{}`) then bind them to `vm.` in the controller use the $location service to perform client site routing use the $location service to replace views without altering browser history use the $log service